florianbuehler/react-neon-components/README.md

-# react-neon
+# react-neon-components

 A small react component library to display header elements in different neon optics.

-A storybook with some examples can be found at [https://florianbuehler.github.io/react-neon/](https://florianbuehler.github.io/react-neon/) and the source code at [https://github.com/florianbuehler/react-neon/](https://github.com/florianbuehler/react-neon/).
+A storybook with some examples can be found at [https://florianbuehler.github.io/react-neon-components/](https://florianbuehler.github.io/react-neon-components/) and the source code at [https://github.com/florianbuehler/react-neon-components/](https://github.com/florianbuehler/react-neon-components/).

 ## Installation